rcnunes/ZOINHOZX/README.md

 # DEPLOYMENT:

-This version provides all the source code (both EN and PT-BR versions), raw assets and executables.
+This deployment provides all the source code (both EN and PT-BR versions), raw assets and executables.

 NB: Versions differ only by file ../resources/TextsData_I01.asm which defines all texts.